valstat/valstat-rfc/VALSTAT.md

 -->
 ## 3. The Protocol

-By "call" in here we mean the "call" in its most overarching definition.
-This protocol is applicable regardless of the call/response category.
+By function "call" in here we mean the "call" in its most overarching definition.
+This protocol is applicable regardless of the function call/response category.
 Remote, Local, Synchronous, asynchronous, direct, message based, RPC, HTTP, or whatever.

-A call/response, software activity guided by a protocol is a paradigm shift.
+A function call/response, software activity guided by a protocol is a paradigm shift.

 *"A paradigm is a standard, perspective, or set of ideas.
 A paradigm is a way of looking at something ...
 When you change paradigms, you're changing how you think about something..."* [vocabulary.com](https://www.vocabulary.com/dictionary/paradigm)